TuuliTG/Ohte/Documents/Architecture.md

 ### Creating a new player / log in

+The program validates the player name by length.
+If the length is under three or longer than 15, an error message will show  up.

 ![Creating a new player](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/newGameWindow.png)
 ![Error](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/newGameError.png)

 ### Playing

-![Game Window](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/gameWindow.png)
-![Arvauksen hyväksyminen](https://github.com/TuuliTG/Ohte/blob/main/Documents/MastermindSekvenssikaavio.png)

 The player can click on the code tiles to change to color (left or right click depending on the direction the player wants).
 When the player is satisfied with the guess, he/she can press the accept button to get feedback.
 If there were blanks left in the guess, and error message will show up and no feedback will be given.

+![Game Window](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/gameWindow.png)

+The following sequence diagram shows what happens when the player clicks the accept guess -button.

+![Arvauksen hyväksyminen](https://github.com/TuuliTG/Ohte/blob/main/Documents/MastermindSekvenssikaavio.png)

 ### Game Over

 The game ends either when the player runs out of guesses or if he/she solves the code.

 ![Game Over Window](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/gameOverWindow.png)

 ## Weaknesses in the program

-**Options**
+The PlayerDao and the GameDao classes have repetitive code and it could be refactored.
+The GameScene-class is quite big and it could be still split into smaller classes.

+**Options:**

 It would be nice that the player could have more options to customize the game.
 For example allowing blanks or setting a time limit for each guess.